-Palazzo della Marina is an interesting and original as well as imposing example of turn-of-the-century architecture.
-The wholes structure covers an area of 31,000 sq metres, (11,500 indoor and 4,580 between courtyards and gardens) totaling over 280,000 cubic metres.
+Palazzo della Marina is an interesting, original and imposing example of turn-of-the-century architecture.
+The whole structure covers an area of 31,000 sq metres, (11,500 indoor and 4,580 between courtyards and gardens) totaling over 280,000 cubic metres.
 The architect, Giulio Magni (Velletri 1859 - Rome 1930) started to work on the project in 1912, and completed it on October 26, 1928, day of its inauguration.
 Magni managed to juxtapose Art Nouveau decorative forms with echoes of seventieth century Roman architecture, the so called “Barocchetto” and the harsh lines of industrial buildings, resulting in a style far from the Fascist new trend.

 Magni took as his models both convents and the early ministries, creating a higher central courtyard on the same level as the Lungotevere and four service courts on a lower level.
 At the heart of the whole structure is the main staircase resembling a monumental bow-window protruding into the main courtyard, where Magni was able to express his monumental vein.
 The façade features a huge triple entrance, entirely built in travertine, surmounted by three imposing three-light windows, and flanked by two gigantic anchors taken from Austrian battleships: the "Viribus Unitis," sunk during World War I, and the "Tegetthoff", a war booty given to Italy in 1919 and dismantled in 1925 in La Spezia.
 The rear façade of the building looks out onto an interior garden court and an elegant surrounding wrought-iron gate designed by Magni himself.
 The building’s official rooms feature precious marbles, nautically inspired furnishings, wood paneling and allegorical frescoes and stucco work, as in the office of the Chief-of-Staff.